Mississippi couple's death from coronavirus came as they held each other's hands

 The coronavirus has claimed the lives of a Mississippi husband and wife who died minutes apart in a hospital room as they held each other’s hands.

-Jerry and Frances Williamson were both 72 when they succumbed to the virus Wednesday after falling ill from the virus during a cruise.
+Jerry and Frances Williamson were 72 when they succumbed to the virus Wednesday.
+They had fallen ill from the virus during a cruise.
 They had been married for more than 50 years.

 “Their faith was central to their lives,” Rick Clark, the pastor at North Long Beach Baptist Church in Long Beach, Miss., told Fox News Monday.